Cost of living in Canada: Your guide

 But how easy is it to retire in Canada?
 Here are the essentials you need to know:

 Many of Canada’s visa programmes focus on people who are most likely to contribute to the country’s economy, which unfortunately doesn’t include retirees.
+However, there are certain options for those that would like to enjoy their golden years in Canada.

 If you’re not yet retired and have the right skills, you could also apply for one of Canada’s work-related visa or permit programmes and settle in the country through that route.

-It’s also useful to know that UK citizens can live in Canada for up to 6 months a year without a visa¹², so you might want to split your retirement between the UK and Canada.
+It’s also useful to know that UK citizens can live in Canada for up to 6 months a year without a visa23.
+An Electronic Travel Authorization (eTA) is connected to your passport and valid for up to five years or until your passport expires.

 Moving abroad will always involve lots of costs and fees, and many of these payments will need to cross borders.
 Use your bank for international transfers and you could be stung by high fees and terrible exchange rates.

 And once you’ve moved, Wise keeps on working for you.
 From the moment you step off the plane in Canada, you can spend in CAD using your international Wise debit card.
 This clever contactless card automatically converts to the local currency in 175 countries, at a fair exchange rate.
-There are no foreign transaction fees, only a small fee²³ to convert the currency.
+There are no foreign transaction fees, only a small fee1 to convert the currency.

 So, while you’re waiting for your Canadian bank account to be set up, you’ll still have a convenient and low-cost way to cover your everyday expenses.